devicehive/esp8266-firmware/DeviceHiveESP8266.md

 	"0":2.65
 }
 ```
-Return ‘OK’ in status on success.
-Or ‘Error’ and description in result on error.
+Return "OK" in status on success.
+Or "Error" and description in result on error.
 This sample command is valid when chip is powered with 3.3V.
 If chip is powered from different power supply, please specify "ref" parameter.

 ## devices/ads1115/read
 Read voltage from ADS1115 ADC pins.
 Chip has four inputs and one 16 bits converter with referense voltage.
 Input voltage is –0.3 ...
 Vdd + 0.3.
 Full scale is 4.096V.
 Data rate is 128 samples per second.

 *Parameters*:
-"address" - I2C ADS1115 device address.
+* "address" - I2C ADS1115 device address.
 Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous pin will be used.
 Default is 0x90.
-"SDA" - GPIO port number for SDA data line.
+* "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
-"SCL" - GPIO port number for SCL data line.
+* "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.

 *Example*:
 ```json